Judaism Without Embellishment: Background

-Under the rule of Joseph Stalin, the Soviet Union exploited earlier traditions of anti-Semitism that existed in its territories.
+Under the rule of Joseph Stalin, the Soviet Union exploited earlier traditions of antisemitism that existed in its territories.
 Official policy deemed Jews to be foreign and traitorous elements.
 During the Great Purge of the 1930s, leading Jewish figures and institutions were targeted.
-Between 1948 and 1953, anti-Semitism became official state policy.
-The murder of Solomon Mikhoels, the director of the Moscow State Jewish Theater, was the start of a wave of anti-Semitism that aimed to destroy "all the Jewish cultural institutions that were left from the 1930s or that had been established during" the Second World War.
+Between 1948 and 1953, antisemitism became official state policy.
+The murder of Solomon Mikhoels, the director of the Moscow State Jewish Theater, was the start of a wave of antisemitism that aimed to destroy "all the Jewish cultural institutions that were left from the 1930s or that had been established during" the Second World War.

-Following the death of Stalin, anti-Semitism waned allowing the Jewish population to live in fear no longer.
-However, anti-Semitism remained "invariably linked to the ideological and political concerns of the Kremlin and enjoyed strong roots in popular attitudes and behavior."
-From the mid-1950s onwards, a new wave of anti-Semitism permeated the Soviet Union inspired by Nikita Khrushchev and Leonid Brezhnev.
+Following the death of Stalin, antisemitism waned allowing the Jewish population to live in fear no longer.
+However, antisemitism remained "invariably linked to the ideological and political concerns of the Kremlin and enjoyed strong roots in popular attitudes and behavior."
+From the mid-1950s onwards, a new wave of antisemitism permeated the Soviet Union inspired by Nikita Khrushchev and Leonid Brezhnev.
 This was further enhanced by Khrushchev's campaign against religion.
-The attack on Judaism, unlike those against other religions, "took on an antisemitic dimension."
+The attack on Judaism "took on an antisemitic dimension."
 Soviet propaganda began to push the idea that Jewish people venerated capitalism and promoted the economic exploitation of non-Jewish people.
 Between 1959 and 1964, 1,847 anti-religious publications were printed.
 While only eight percent were focused solely on attacking Judaism, the vast majority included some form of attack.
 "The proportion of anti-Judaism titles was ... seven times larger than the proportion of Jews" in the Soviet Union.
 This was exacerbated by the number of copies of anti-Jewish work in circulation.
 On average 27,000 copies of any single piece of anti-Christian material were printed and 6,000 copies of anti-Islamic material, compared to the 46,000 copies of anti-Jewish publications.
 This amounted to 2.5 million anti-Jewish publications in print between 1959 and 1964.
 By the early 1960s, 85 percent of synagogues had been closed.
 No Yiddish schools were permitted within Russia, nor did any institutions within the Soviet Union provide courses in Yiddish, Hebrew or Jewish history.
 Of the 110 death sentences promulgated during that period for economic crimes, over 70 of them were imposed on Jewish defendants.